What is Divine Intervention? Does God cause tsunamis and sickness?

 So God came down and made them speak different languages which dispersed them around the world.

-c) God intervenes upon sinful cities and sends judgment
+c) God intervenes in sinful cities and sends judgment.

 Sodom and Gomorrah and the surrounding towns gave themselves up to sexual immorality and perversion.”Jude 1:7 NIV

 But it appears that God’s judgment was not only against the rape because Ezekiel tells us:

 Now this was the sin of your sister Sodom: she and her daughters were arrogant, overfed and unconcerned; they did not help the poor and needy.Ezekiel 16:49 NIV

 That describes the sinful cities at that time.

 So this is how God carried out his judgment against these cities: